 The two-list exercise

-Then he told me to take two pieces of paper.
-On the first, write down every good thing the best leaders in my career actually did.
-On the second, write down every bad thing the worst leaders did.
+He told me to take two pieces of paper.
+On the first, write every good thing the best leaders in my career actually did.
+On the second, write every bad thing the worst ones did.
+Then do the first list.
+Do not do the second.

 In one line